tc39/notes/es8/2018-01/jan-23.md

 ## 5. Report from the Ecma Secretariat

-RJE: Report of the Secretariat - Istvan has the flu, won't attend.
+RJE: Report of the Secretariat - István has the flu, won't attend.

 RJE: I've been working behind the scenes with ECMA for membership issues.
 She's coming to the dinner, and I'll be meeting with her Thursday night clarifying things for the not-for-profit membership, and see if projects like Babel can be included.
 Also, a non-voting membership, like distinguished membership or Fellow; discussion seems quite positive.